taranjeet/taranjeet.github.io/_posts/2016-02-14-django-view-only-permission.md

 types of permission namely add, change and delete.

-This post is about implementing **view** only permissions in Django which are actually missing. **View** only permission come in handy when only view (or read only) permission is required for a model.
+This post is about implementing **view** only permissions in Django which are actually missing. **View** only permission come in handy when only view (or read-only) permission is required for a model.

 The part can be split into major sub-parts.
 Firstly adding permission in a generic way.
-Secondly linking the corresponding read only action with the permission
+Secondly linking the corresponding read-only action with the permission

 Let’s start with implementing permission.
 Permissions can be added for a model by using its **Meta** class.
-For example, to add permission to **Book** model, following code can be used
+For example, to add permission to **Book** model, the following code can be used

 ```